yo-ga/TextDetector/README.md

 ##Dependencies
 * * *

-Packages required for python packages: scipy, numpy, scikit-learn, scikit-image, theano, matploblib, cython, joblib.
+Packages required for python packages: scipy, numpy, scikit-learn, scikit-image, theano, matplotlib, cython, joblib.

 * The package _scipy_ and _numpy_ are used for basic matrix operation and computation, which can be found at:
 	[https://www.scipy.org] and